Go to a Gun Show!

-Is it your first time to visit gun shows?
+Is it your first time visiting a gun show?

 Endless tables of what you need.

-When you come in, be prepared to see endless tables offering a variety of guns, ammunitions, holsters, accessories, and other collectibles.
+When you come into a gun show, be prepared to see endless tables offering a variety of guns, ammunitions, holsters, accessories, and other collectibles.

 You can’t rely on the gun show exhibitors to give you the best price for their products.
 Remember that it’s still a business for them.
 So, go online and check common prices for the items you want.
 Hop from table to table, and do a good survey of what’s available at the gun show.
 This is also a good way to connect with the sellers.